Hershey rejects $23 billion Mondelez takeover offer

 Analysts have been skeptical of takeover bids for Hershey in the past.
 "The Trust ... is outwardly very committed to keeping the company independent," Bernstein analyst Alexia Howard said in June last year.
 "So it's pretty much impossible for an activist to get involved or for the company to be bought."

-Last year, William Ackman revealed his activist hedge fund Pershing Square had built a stake worth about $5.5 billion in Mondelez International, in what is seen as an attempt to push the company to boost earnings or sell itself.
+Last year, William Ackman revealed his activist hedge fund Pershing Square had built a stake worth about $5.5 billion in Mondelez, in what was seen as an attempt to push the company to boost earnings or sell itself.

 Ackman joined fellow activist Nelson Peltz as an investor in Mondelez.

-(Additional reporting by Chris Prentice in New York and Sruthi Ramakrishnan in Bangalore)
+(Reporting by Lauren Hirsch in New York,; additional reporting by Luc Cohen and Chris Prentice in New York and Sruthi Ramakrishnan in Bangalore; Editing by Alan Crosby and Andrew Hay)